Naina (2005 film): Reception

-Taran Adarsh from Bollywood Hungama gave the film 3 stars out of 5, calling it "one of the most imaginative and pulse-pounding horror films to come along in recent times."
+Critical response

+Taran Adarsh from Bollywood Hungama gave the film 3 stars out of 5, calling it "one of the most imaginative and pulse-pounding horror films to come along in recent times".
 On the other hand, Sukanya Verma from Rediff.com praised Matondkar's performance and the absence of songs, but felt the film failed to "establish an emotional connection" and instead went on a "melodrama spree" which ruined the fear factor.

 Box office

-The film was a financial disappointment, earning ₹6.94 crore against a ₹5 crore budget.
+The film was a commercial failure, earning ₹6.94 crore against a ₹5 crore budget.